Become GDPR, CCPA, and HIPAA compliant in the USA

 Templates from Google look tempting: quick, cheap.
 But the truth is, regulators don't care at all that you "downloaded a document because it was easier."
 It won't save you in case of an inspection.

-An attorney doesn't just rewrite legal formulations.
+An attorney doesn’t just rewrite legal formulations.
 They see the whole picture: where you are vulnerable, what needs to be changed immediately, how to reduce risks.
-We had a client — an online store that thought GDPR didn't apply to them because they were in the US.
-After the first complaint from Europe, they understood: either quickly bring everything up to standard or prepare to pay.
+For example, GDPR data protection is not just about storing data securely, but about building the right organizational framework.

 What specific steps does the attorney take?